 A deliverable target for affordable housing over the plan period will be 75 homes per year.
-A stretched target would be 100 homes per year but this would require additional impetus and as always with development there will be a time lag before any additional efforts will produce new homes on the ground.
-So it is unlikely that the numbers number of homes delivered will change from what is predicted in 2015/16 and 2016/17.
+A stretched target would be 100 homes per year but this would require additional impetus

-(Overview and Scrutiny recommendation 1) The housing challenge facing Torbay is not a new one, but the financial world in which they need to be met has changed.
+The housing challenge facing Torbay is not a new one, but the financial world in which they need to be met has changed.
 In the past we have delivered, with partners, very successful, award winning developments at Beechfield Avenue, Winfield Court, Torquay Boys Grammar School and Dunboyne Court.